 "Just to let you know, our prices are increasing from [date].
 Here's our new price list.
 Thanks for your continued support."

 That's it.
-No apology.
-No lengthy explanation about the cost of living.
-Everyone already knows costs have gone up.
+You don't need to apologise or write a lengthy explanation about the cost of living, because everyone already knows costs have gone up.

 How to tell them: